-These benefits seem to stem from its ability to prevent the buildup of fat and collagen, two of the main markers of liver disease.
+These benefits seem to stem from its ability to prevent the buildup of fat and collagen, two of the primary markers of liver disease.
 Coffee also decreases inflammation and increases levels of the antioxidant glutathione.
-Antioxidants neutralize harmful free radicals, which are produced naturally in the body and can cause damage to cells.
+Antioxidants neutralise harmful free radicals, which are produced naturally in the body and can cause damage to cells.

-A number of mouse and rat studies have also demonstrated the beneficial effects of black and green tea extracts.
-For example, one study in mice found that black tea extract reversed many of the negative effects of a high fat diet on the liver, as well as improved blood markers of liver health.
+Several mouse and rat studies have also demonstrated the beneficial effects of black and green tea extracts.
+For example, one study in mice found that black tea extract reversed many of the adverse impact of a high-fat diet on the liver, as well as improved blood markers of liver health.

 Nevertheless, some people, especially those who have liver problems, should exercise caution before consuming green tea as a supplement.
 That’s because there have been several reports of liver damage resulting from the use of supplements containing green tea extract.

 Grapefruit contains antioxidants that naturally protect the liver.
-The two main antioxidants found in grapefruit are naringenin and naringin.
-Several animal studies have found that both help protect the liver from injury.
+The two primary antioxidants found in grapefruit are naringenin and naringin.
+Several animal studies have found that both help protects the liver from injury.
 The protective effects of grapefruit are known to occur in two ways by reducing inflammation and protecting cells.

 Studies have also shown that these antioxidants can reduce the development of hepatic fibrosis, a harmful condition in which excessive connective tissue builds up in the liver.
 This typically results from chronic inflammation.
 Moreover, in mice that were fed a high-fat diet, naringenin decreased the amount of fat in the liver and increased the number of enzymes necessary for burning fat, which can help prevent excess fat from accumulating.

-Lastly, in rats, naringin has been shown to improve the ability to metabolize alcohol and counteract some of alcohol’s negative effects.
-Thus far, the effects of grapefruit or grapefruit juice itself, rather than its components, have not been studied.
+Lastly, in rats, naringin has been shown to improve the ability to metabolise alcohol and counteract some of alcohol’s adverse effects.
+Thus far, the impact of grapefruit or grapefruit juice itself, rather than its components, have not been studied.
 Additionally, almost all studies looking at the antioxidants in grapefruit have been conducted in animals.
-Nevertheless, the current evidence points to grapefruit being a good way to keep your liver healthy by fighting damage and inflammation.
+Nevertheless, the current evidence points to grapefruit being an excellent way to keep your liver healthy by fighting damage and inflammation.

 4. Blueberries and cranberries